 This store requires javascript to be enabled for some features to work correctly.

-Lab-Created Diamond VS Natural Diamond
+Lab-Created Diamond vs Natural Diamond Guide

-Lab-Created Diamond VS Natural Diamond
+Lab-Created Diamond vs Natural Diamond Guide

 Two diamonds are seemingly identical to the naked eye.
 They are both crystal clear, giving off a kaleidoscope of colors when viewed in direct light.
 One diamond was recently created in a lab; another is billions of years old.